davincecode/davincecode/README.md

 <br />

 <h4 align="center">Hello! 👋 Thanks for stopping by!
-My name is Vince, I am a Full Stack Web Developer in progress.</h4>
+My name is Vince, I am a Full Stack Web Developer.
+I designing a robust, flexible and good-looking layout, filled with awesome features.</h4>

 ------